 - Sales tax: 6.75% - 7.50%

 - Property tax: 0.86% average effective rate

-Along with the state income tax, other taxes paid by North Carolinians include sales taxes (to both state and local authorities), property taxes and the gas tax.
+Along with the state income tax, other taxes paid by North Carolinians include sales taxes (to both state and local authorities), property taxes and a gas tax.
 North Carolina’s estate tax was repealed as part of the 2013 law.
-Read on for the specifics of all these taxes and how they might affect you.

 A financial advisor in North Carolina can help you understand how taxes fit into your overall financial goals.
 Financial advisors can also help with investing and financial plans, including retirement, homeownership, insurance and more, to make sure you are preparing for the future.